parkerdonahue/TypUs/USERSTORIES.md

 Acceptance Criteria:

 - User can sign up for an account with their email
-- Data can stored in a database
+- Data can be stored in a database
 - User can modify, view, and access their account details